aeyuan/H2S-mediated-density-dependence/readme.md

 ## Sonal et al., PLOS Biology, 2023

-Below we provide instructions for reproducing each figure in the file "Supplementary_Text_1".
+Below we provide instructions for reproducing Fig 5E-F in the main text, as well as each figure in the file "Supplementary_Text_1".
 Scripts are intended to be run on the command line.
 For example, to run the file `fit_affinity_param.py`, enter `python fit_affinity_param.py` at the command line.

+### Fig 5E and 5F:

+Run the script `make_fig_5EF` (runtime: ~ 1 sec)
+ * Files will appear in the folder `figures/`

 ### Fig ST-1 and ST-2: